anthmn/ai-bot-blocker/README.md

 * The **recommended** config will block most AI bots with a low false positive rate, while still allowing archival services and classical search engines access to site content.
 * The **non-recommended** will config aggressively blocks bots and site scrapers (including AI bots, classical search engines, and archival services), but **will likely have many false positives**.
 It is recommended for nearly all use cases to use the **recommended** config.

 The config files can be built manually from source, or prebuilt files can be downloaded from [Ichido's file server](https://files.ichi.do/).
-Recommended config prebuilt files are prefixed with `recommended-` and non-recommended files with `non-recommende-`.
+Recommended config prebuilt files are prefixed with `recommended-` and non-recommended files with `nonrecommended-`.
 Below are instructions for applying the configurations.

 # Usage